How To Secure Laravel API Authentication with Sanctum - Security Guide

 });

-We define middleware(‘auth:sanctum’) within a route group, which means that all routes within that group will be protected by auth:sanctum.
+We're using middleware('auth:sanctum') in a route group, which means all routes inside this group will be protected by auth:sanctum authentication.

 • POST /api/register